 Acknowledgements for Part 1

-Special thanks to an individual (who has asked to remain anonymous) for generously providing me with a unique, never-before-seen photograph that appears in this blog for the very first time.
+Special thanks to an individual (who has asked to remain anonymous) for having provided a unique, never-before-seen photograph that appears in this blog for the very first time.

 ‘True Faith’ written by Sumner/Hook/Morris/Gilbert/Hague.
 Published by Bemusic/Warner Brothers Music/Cut Music/MCA Music Inc. ©1987 Factory Communications Limited